PagerDuty-Samples/pd-populate-dev-account/docs/resources.markdown

 ---
 layout: page
-title: PagerDuty Business
+title: PagerDuty Resources for ACME
-permalink: /business_services/
+permalink: /resources/
 ---

-To make effective use of their PagerDuty account, ACME has built a few
+To make effective use of their PagerDuty account, ACME has built out a number of resources that represent their real-world organization and ecosystem.

-## Business Services
+## Users

 When ACME first opens their PagerDuty account, the first step is to add some users.